markkup/topek/docs/types/DocReview.md

 Description
 -----------
 Admins will be able to distribute a document or copy text and solicit comments or require approval.
-The
+This process will include a limited approval/review path and will contain limited ability to control the workflow.
+Basic tools will be provided allow the Admin to setup the document/copy text, be able to define the recipients, and be able to define the workflow process.

 Limitations
 -----------